samueliwuno/LAN-automation-ansible/README.md

 ---------------------------------------------------------
 #### Author: Samuel Iwuno
  This Project shows the implementation of a LAN required for a Shopify Workspace in GNS3.
 The GNS3 project file, The Ansible provisioning playbook and instructions on how to import the required images into GNS3 can be provided if requested via Github
- ## Terms and Acronyms
+ ## Acronyms
 - ALS  - Access Layer Switch
 - DLS  - Distribution Layer Switch (Multi-Layer or Layer 3 Switch)
 - NGFW - Next Generation Firewall
 - CTR  - Wireless Controller
 - WAP  - Wireless Access Point
 - EOL  - End of Life Cycle
+- VLAN - virtual Local Area Network
+- IPS - Intrusion Prevention System
+- OSPF - Open Shortest Path First (Dynamic Routing Protocol
+- VRRP - Virtual Route Redundancy Protocol
+-

  ## Network Requirements
  - Provide Wired/Wireless Connectivity for a Workspace
- - Workspace consists of 3 Floors with at least 100 Devices on average
+ - Workspace consists of 3 Floors with at least 100 connected devices on average
  - Devices may include Workstations, Printers, Smartphones
 ## Network Diagram
 ![alt text](https://github.com/samueliwuno/ShopifyLAN/blob/main/Net_Diag.png)

 ## Hardware Choices
 Details of chosen appliances are provided at the bottom of this document
 - For the Firewall, I have decided to go with Fortinet's Fortigate Firewall.
-They are one on the best in the market in regards to Intuitive GUI and market share when it comes to NGFW Appliances. the chosen switches can also be integrated into the Fortinet's Security Fabric. the **Fortigate 80F** unit will be sufficient for this network.
+They are one on the best in the market in regards to Intuitive GUI and market share when it comes to NGFW Appliances.
+The chosen switches can also be integrated into Fortinet's Security Fabric.
+The **Fortigate 80F** unit will be sufficient for this network.
-- For the Switches, i have Decided to go with ExtremeNetworks. the **Summit X450-G2** will suffice for the **DLS** while for the **ALS** that will be installed on all floors will be the **V400 Series** Switch. this switches come with up to 48 Gigabit Ethernet Ports and 4 10Gbs Uplink Ports. the CLi is also very intuitive. and easy to use.
+- For the Switches, i have Decided to go with ExtremeNetworks.
+The **Summit X450-G2** will suffice for the **DLS** while for the **ALSs** that will be installed on all floors will be the **V400 Series** Switch. these switches come with up to 48 Gigabit Ethernet Ports and 4 10Gbs Uplink Ports. the Cli is also very intuitive and easy to use.
 Both switches also run the same EXOS recommended versions (EXOS 31.2.1.1)
 - For the Wireless Controllers and APs, ExtremeNetworks is also a good choice.
 The **C35 CTR**, and the **AP305C/CX WAP** will be more than sufficient.

 ## VLANs and Subnetting
-According to the Network Requirements there are going to be, on average 100 devices requring Wired and Wireless Connectivity on each floor of the workspace.
-With this requirement, i have decided to seperate the LAN into seperate subnets (VLANS).
+According to the Network Requirements there are going to be, on average 100 devices requiring Wired and Wireless Connectivity on each floor of the workspace.
+With this requirement, I have decided to seperate the LAN into seperate subnets (VLANS).
 Each VLAN will be a /24 network providing 254 usable addresses for both Network and User devices.
 The VLANs will be accessible via the ALSs installed on each floor. the DLS, CTR and the NGFW will be installed on the ground floor.
 WAPs will be installed on each floor to provide wireless access to network.
 They can be connected directly to the CTR as shown in the diagram or connected to the ALSs
 #### CIDR Block
 The private IP address block that will used will be 172.16.0.0/16
 #### VLANs